Positions

 More info: p.schall@uva.nl

-Supervisor: Noushine Shahidzadeh, Daniel Bonn
+Supervisor: Noushine Shahidzadeh and Daniel Bonn

 Micro-drop formation with innovative nozzle geometries